| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 holes for a firm attachment to the healthy part of the pelvic

+skeleton.
 The shafts of the revision prostheses are

 extra long.
 Their lower part should be anchored in the lower part of